JanCaha/qgis_los_tools/website/pages/tools/Points Creation/tool_points_in_direction.md

-# Create points in direction
+# Create Points in Direction

 Create points set of points at given distance from points from input layer that span given angle offset from main direction layer.